 What Does a Property Manager Do?

-A property manager can also be referred to as an estate manager.
-His/her job description entails operating and managing an assigned estate properly; he/she does this for a fee though.
+A property manager can also be referred to as an estate manager and is responsible for operating and managing an assigned estate properly; he/she does this for a fee though.

 The manager provides the needed estate or property management services in the event the owner of the said property is unable to manage it personally.